 7. Paediatric Rhinoplasty

-Rhinoplasty in a child under eighteen years of age, usually to restore or improve functionality of the breathing process through the nose.
+Rhinoplasty in a child under eighteen years of age is usually done to restore or improve the functionality of the breathing process through the nose.

 8. Nasal bone fractures

-Injury to nasal bones may necessitate formal rhinoplasty in the future, if not addressed adequately in time.
+Injury to nasal bones may necessitate formal rhinoplasty if not addressed adequately in time.

 9. Acute Septal cartilage fractures

 Nose injury leading to nasal cartilage dislocation or fracture.
 Septoplasty may be required if nasal obstruction persists.
-This is routinely performed after 6-12 months (interval septoplasty) allowing the scar tissues to mature and allow predictable results after correction.
+This is routinely performed after 6-12 months (interval septoplasty), allowing the scar tissues to mature and allowing predictable results after correction.

 10. Septoplasty